Valley Forge National Historical Park

-Valley Forge is the story of an army’s epic struggle to survive against terrible odds, hunger, disease and the unrelenting forces of nature.
+The expanse chronicles an army’s epic struggle to survive against terrible odds, hunger, disease and the unrelenting forces of a harsh winter.

-Rows of cannons in Artillery Park; the soldiers’ log huts; and earthen fortifications around the rim of the park are silent reminders of the past.
+Rows of cannons in Artillery Park; the soldiers’ log huts; and earthen fortifications around the rim of the park serve as silent reminders of the past.

 Recreation facilities in the park include designated picnic areas, a six-mile multi-use trail, ten miles of horse trails and the Schuylkill River Trail, a Valley Forge-to-Philadelphia multi-use trail.